aaronbloomfield/dada/hws/hw3-tricky.md

 ## Methodology and Hints

 1. You should use the utility objdump to examine the executable `target.exe`.
 The option `--disassemble` is useful.
 In particular, you need to determine the starting address of the virus code.
-The dissasembly will also help you determine the opcodes of the instructions that you need to insert (i.e., a `push` instruction and a `ret` instruction).
+The disassembly will also help you determine the opcodes of the instructions that you need to insert (i.e., a `push` instruction and a `ret` instruction).
 You may wish to consult the objdump manual (`man objdump`).

-2. Identify where the constant stings "Initialize appliation" and "Begin application execution" are referenced to locate relevant parts of the application code.
+2. Identify where the constant stings "Initialize application" and "Begin application execution" are referenced to locate relevant parts of the application code.

 3. Look for a large area of `nop` opcodes in the disassembly to determine where to insert the virus code.
 Record the address of this location in memory to generate the "tricky jump" code you will insert elsewhere in the executable.